We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Let the cakes cool in the pan for 10 minutes.

 Flip the cakes onto a wire rack and gently peel off the parchment paper.
-Let the cakes cool completely on the wire racks, about 30 minutes.
+Let them cool completely on the wire racks, about 30 minutes.

 How to Make a Quick Blueberry Jam